Nisekoi: Manga

 Nisekoi was listed at number 30 out of Oricon's top 30 manga series sold in 2013, with 1,542,417 copies sold.
-In 2014 it was ranked 16 out of top 30 manga series sold in 2014, with 3,816,372 which is more than twice the sale of 2013.
+In 2014, it was ranked 16 out of top 30 manga series sold in 2014, with 3,816,372 which is more than twice the sale of 2013.
 As of April 2018, the manga had 12 million copies in print.

-Rebecca Silverman of Anime News Network writes that the Nisekoi manga has a large lack of originality, such as "nearly every plot point can be traced back to another shounen series (primarily Sumomomo, Momomo in terms of Raku's home life)."
-Also "seasoned readers of shounen romance will recognize elements from at least three other series in there."
-However, she enjoyed the art and overall sense of fun.
+Rebecca Silverman of Anime News Network writes that the Nisekoi manga has a large lack of originality, such as "nearly every plot point can be traced back to another shōnen series (primarily Sumomomo, Momomo in terms of Raku's home life)".
+She also mentioned that "seasoned readers of shounen romance will recognize elements from at least three other series in there."
+However, Silvermon enjoyed the art and overall sense of fun.

 Andy Hanley of UK Anime Network found Nisekoi: False Love to be "packed to the rafters with clichés" but light-hearted and fun to read.
 He said the character designs were traditional but the author knows when to detail backgrounds or keep things simple.
 The translations were decent and the dialogue smooth.

 Anime

-In reviewing the anime, Theron Martin of Anime News Network saw the "plot twist coming a mile away" but "the setup shows promise."
+While reviewing the anime, Theron Martin of Anime News Network saw the "plot twist coming a mile away" but "the setup shows promise."
 Hope Chapman critiqued the show's pacing: "Telling a simple story in a complex way kills the pacing, in this case.
 Plot points and character moments that could be communicated in one minute take three in Shinbo-style, and it just doesn't add anything when the story is this small and straightforward."
 Carl Kimlinger found the "improbably romantic fantasy" done right, a story relatively enjoyable after having reviewed No-Rin.

-In his UK Anime Network review of the first five episodes, Andy Hanley found the series an exercise in box ticking, if viewed cynically, but it "has simply taken old concepts and polished them until they're gleaming and immaculate – and it works."
+In his UK Anime Network review of the first five episodes, Andy Hanley found the series an exercise in box ticking, if viewed cynically, but it "has simply taken old concepts and polished them until they're gleaming and immaculate – and it works".
 He felt that Shaft's animation style was a bit overbearing in the first episode, but settles well in accenting the important parts of the show.
 The voice cast captured the characters well, and the overall presentation was top notch.